Footloose (2011 film): Plot

-Ren goes before the city council and reads several Bible verses given to him by Ariel.
-They describe that even in ancient times people would dance to rejoice, exercise, celebrate or worship.
+Ren goes before the City Council to request the anti-dancing laws be abolished.
+As part of his statement, he reads several Bible verses given to him by Ariel, which describe that even in ancient times people would dance to rejoice, exercise, celebrate, or worship.
+However, Reverend Moore walked into the meeting with the votes to defeat Ren's motion already in his pocket, and it goes down to defeat.

-Despite the city council voting against him, Ren's boss offers his cotton mill, which is technically in the neighboring town of Bayson, to let the seniors have their prom.
-Knowing that Shaw still has enough influence to pressure the parents not to let their teenagers come, Ren visits him one evening.
-In the conversation they realize their common ground is the loss of a loved one.
-After Shaw tells the story of Bobby, Ren describes his mother's death and states that even though they denied the motion to dismiss the law, they cannot stop the dance.
-He then respectfully requests to take Ariel, and Shaw agrees.
+Despite the City Council's refusal to abolish the anti-dancing ordinances, Ren's boss Andy Beamis offers his cotton mill, which is technically in the neighboring town of Bayson, as a site where the seniors can have their prom.
+Knowing that Moore still has enough influence of pressuring parents to not let their teenagers come, Ren visits him at the church one evening.
+In conversation, they realize their common ground is the loss of a loved one.
+After Shaw tells the story of Bobby, Ren describes his mother's death.
+He states with quiet determination that even though the City Council refused the motion to abolish the law, they cannot stop the dance.
+He then respectfully requests permission to take Ariel to the prom, and Shaw agrees.

-A few days before the prom, Shaw unexpectedly asks his congregation to pray for the high school students putting on the prom.
-The students (and many parents) prepare and decorate the mill for the prom.
+A few days before the prom, Reverend Moore unexpectedly asks his congregation to pray for the high school students putting on the event.
+The students (and many parents) prepare and decorate the mill for the big night.

-Not long after Ren and Ariel arrive at the prom, Chuck and several of his friends arrive to instigate chaos.
-However, Ren, Willard, Ariel and her best friend Rusty Rodriguez subdue them.
-Ren goes inside, exclaiming "Hey, I thought this was a party!"
-Then he flings confetti into a shredding machine and yells, "Let's dance!" as everyone joins in dancing to the opening song "Footloose".
+On prom night, not long after Ren and Ariel arrive, Chuck and several of his friends show up, intending to start trouble.
+Chuck's gang is subdued and run off by Ren, Ariel, Willard, Ariel's best friend Rusty Rodriguez, and Andy.
+They enter the mill where Ren flings confetti into a shredding machine and yells, "Let's dance!" as everyone joins in dancing to a country rendition of "Footloose".